MicrosoftDocs/power-pages-docs/power-pages-docs/admin/capacity-management.md

 #### Assignments pie chart

 The assignments pie chart always shows the current data for total available prepurchased capacity, the amount of assigned capacity and the amount of unassigned capacity.
 Any changes the administrator makes are reflected in this control.
 The pie chart represents the top environments in the tenant by assigned capacity, including all other environments and unassigned capacity as well.
 The legend below the pie shows the top five environment names.
+Administrator can use this view to confirm when the new capacity has become available after procurement, if there is capacity available to be assigned to an environment nearing its assigned capacity, and if any of the top environments have unused capacity that could be reassigned.

 #### Consumption history graph

 The consumption graph visualizes the data for assigned capacity, total available capacity, consumed capacity and overage at the tenant level, if any.
+Administrator can use the consumption graph to determine when new capacity needs to be procured to cover the growth.

 - Time ranges available are month to date, daily data for the past two full months, and monthly data for the past 12 months.
 - Licensing capacity consumption resets in the beginning of each month and grows as unique users access the websites and licensing capacity is consumed.